s311354/Louis/_posts/2022-02-01-Overview_of_Greedy_Algorithms.md

 For more details of implementation, [Study tonight: Huffman coding][huffman] is available to read and learn more.

 Note that:
-- Huffman coding was used for many years by the Unix utility pack for file com- pression.
+- Huffman coding was used for many years by the Unix utility pack for file compression.
-- Multimedia codecs like JPEG, PNG and MP3 and compression formats like GZIP, PKZIP (winzip) and BZIP2 use Huffman encoding.
+- Both of multimedia codecs like JPEG, PNG and MP3 and compression formats like GZIP, PKZIP (winzip) and BZIP2 use Huffman encoding.

 ## Reference ##